IMPORTANT SAFETY INFORMATION

 inhibitors (SSRIs), serotonin norepinephrine reuptake inhibitors (SNRIs), monoamine

-away if you have any of the following symptoms of a heart attack such as: severe
+you have any of the following symptoms of a heart attack such as: severe tightness,

-tightness, pain, pressure, or heaviness in your chest, throat, neck, or jaw that
+pain, pressure, or heaviness in your chest, throat, neck, or jaw that is severe

-is severe or does not go away; shortness of breath or wheezing; or symptoms of a
+or does not go away; shortness of breath or wheezing; or symptoms of a stroke such

-stroke such as: slurring of speech; or unusual weakness or numbness.
-Call your doctor
+as: slurring of speech; or unusual weakness or numbness.
+Call your doctor right

-right away if you have any of the following problems after taking ZOMIG: changes
+away if you have any of the following problems after taking ZOMIG: changes in color

-pressure, stroke, life-threatening disturbances of heart rhythm, constriction of
+blood pressure, stroke, life-threatening disturbances of heart rhythm, constriction

-blood vessels in the abdomen or other parts of the body, or serious allergic reactions.
+of blood vessels in the abdomen or other parts of the body, or serious allergic

-In extremely rare cases, patients have died from these side effects.
+reactions.
+In extremely rare cases, patients have died from these side effects

 - Some people who take ZOMIG may have a reaction called serotonin syndrome which can